-♦ Enabling Mission Practice Practices leadership which draws the faith community and individuals to discern and engage in God's mission in multiple and diverse contexts, grow in gospel practice, innovation, cross cultural intelligence and faithful witness to Christ.
+• Enabling Mission Practice

+Practices leadership which draws the faith community and individuals to discern and engage in God's mission in multiple and diverse contexts, grow in gospel practice, innovation, cross cultural intelligence and faithful witness to Christ.
+Ethically responsible ministry ensuring all people the church interacts with are treated with compassion, natural justice, dignity and safety.